 Periungual warts are not painful when small.
 But they can become painful when they grow.
 They can also interrupt your regular nail growth and split the skin around your nail.
 Your nails and cuticle can become disfigured by periungual warts.

 Periungual warts are caused by HPV, specifically by strains:

 HPV can enter your body through a cut or scrape.
 That’s why you have an increased risk for periungual warts if you bite your nails or pick at your cuticles.
 You’re also at an increased risk if you frequently have your hands in water.
 For example, if you wash dishes at a restaurant, you may have an increased risk for developing this type of wart.

 People with a compromised immune system are also at an increased risk for developing warts, and if you do develop warts, they may take longer to go away.
-People with atopic dermatitis also have a of getting periungual warts.
+People with atopic dermatitis also have a

 The HPV virus is highly contagious.
 You or your child can catch it by touching someone with a wart or by sharing:

 - other personal items used by someone who has a periungual wart

 The virus can remain on a surface and spread to someone who touches it.
 The virus can also spread to other parts of your body, so good hygiene and frequent hand-washing are essential if you have periungual warts.